Clemenciah/FeedbackImpactOnDialogueEval/README.md

 ## Prompts

-The `Prompts/` directory contains the prompts used for dialogue aspect assessment by gpt-3.5-turbo.
-These prompts were carefully crafted to guide the LLM in evaluating dialogues across the four aspects mentioned above.
-The prompts can be adapted for either:
+The `Data/Prompts/` directory contains the prompts used for dialogue aspect assessment by gpt-3.5-turbo.
+These prompts were carefully crafted to guide the LLM in evaluating dialogues across four aspects: relevance, usefulness, interestingness, and explanation quality.
+Each aspect has its own specific prompt:

+- `relevance.txt`: For evaluating how well the system's response aligns with the user's query.
+- `usefulness.txt`: For assessing the practical value of the response in addressing the user's needs.
+- `interestingness.txt`: For evaluating how engaging and captivating the system's response is.
+- `explanation_quality.txt`: For judging the clarity, depth, and helpfulness of the system's explanations.

+These prompts are designed to be adaptable for both setups in our study:
 - Setup 1: With user feedback (withuser)
 - Setup 2: Without user feedback (withoutuser)

-Each aspect (relevance, usefulness, interestingness, and explanation quality) has its own specific prompt, allowing for targeted evaluation of these different dimensions of dialogue quality.
+The same prompt for each aspect can be used in both setups, with slight modifications in application to account for the presence or absence of user feedback.

 ## Citation